Drizzr/MCG_segmentation/README.md

 #### 8.2.1.
 Discussion

 - **Performance**: The proposed UNet architectures achieve performance comparable to state-of-the-art solutions, even when trained on a less diverse dataset and with significantly shorter input intervals.
 This is likely attributable to the **Multi-Head Self-Attention** mechanism [3], which effectively captures long-range dependencies in the signal.
-- **P-Wave Detection**: A notable finding is the comparatively lower Positive Predictive Value (PPV) for P-wave detection in the proposed models.
-This indicates a higher rate of false positive P-wave detections, which is likely a consequence of the training data composition.
-The inclusion of the QTDB, where nearly every annotated heart cycle contains a P-wave, probably biased the model toward predicting P-waves more frequently.
-This was a necessary trade-off to improve performance on the primary target data (MCG).
+- **P-Wave Detection**: A notable weakness, however, is observed in P-wave delineation.
+Compared to state-of-the-art results, both proposed models show a lower $F_1$-Score, indicating a higher rate of false positive and false negative detections.
+This performance gap is likely a direct consequence of the training data composition.
+The inclusion of the QTDB, where nearly every annotated heartbeat contains a P-wave, appears to have induced a model bias.
+This leads the model to over-predict P-waves when evaluated on the more diverse LUDB test set, which includes arrhythmic recordings where P-waves may be absent.
+This inclusion was a deliberate trade-off.
+Leveraging the QTDB was found to be crucial for achieving robust performance on the primary target data (magnetocardiography signals), as a subset of the LUDB recordings exhibits high-frequency and atypically sharp artifacts, not representative of typical ECG/MCG signals.
 - **Model Efficiency**: The `Unet-1D-900k` model performs only marginally worse than its 15M-parameter counterpart and other much larger models from the literature.
 This demonstrates its high efficiency and suitability for deployment on resource-constrained infrastructure.

 <div align="center">